mysql/mysql-utilities/doc/man/mysqldbimport.rst

 operation.
 For example, eliminating tables but not views may result in an error when the view is imported on another server.

+The :option:`--new-storage-engine` and :option:`--default-storage-engine`
-The --new-storage-engine and --default-storage-engine options apply to all tables in the operation.
+options apply to all tables in the operation.

 EXAMPLES
 --------